frederickbyte/portfolio/content/blog/machine-learning/index.md

 that one day I may be able to contribute to a community that will, quite literally, change the world.

 # ⛰️ Long-Term Goals
-I'm beginning with [Hand-On Maching Learning (Géron)](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/), a book the ML community highly recommends.
+I'm beginning with [Hands-On Maching Learning](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/), a book the ML community highly recommends.
+[Practical Statistics for Data Scientists
+](https://www.oreilly.com/library/view/practical-statistics-for/9781491952955/) is another book I will reference along the way.
 I also had the pleasure of stumbling upon
 Victor Zhou's [website](https://victorzhou.com/), where he writes about both topics and many others.

 - [x] Python basics